In Feb. 2018, I had the opportunity to interview Alfonso Moreno for “10 questions.”

 Last year Brad Krevoy, who is the CEO of the Motion Picture Corporation of America, the production company that owns When Calls the Heart, contacted my representation and inquired as to my availability to work on the series.

-At the time, I was unfamiliar with this show, so before meeting with Brad and Hallmark executives, the prudent thing was for me to do was to familiarize myself with the series premise and the characters.
+At the time, I was unfamiliar with this show, so before meeting with Brad and Hallmark executives, the prudent thing to do was for me to familiarize myself with the series premise and the characters.

 While I initially intended to just get a sampling of the episodes, that very quickly morphed into me binge watching the first four seasons in its entirety.